 Pour the homemade sunscreen into a clean, sterilized 8oz (250ml)

 dark glass or PET plastic bottle and allow it to cool before putting the lid on.

 - Shake the bottle occasionally as the sunscreen cools to prevent the ingredients from separating.

 This natural sunscreen recipe makes approximately 8oz (250ml) homemade sunscreen with an SPF of about 20.

-Do not use any of the citrus oils for scenting your homemade sunscreen because they increase your risk of sunburn.
+Caution: Do not use any of the citrus oils for scenting your homemade sunscreen because they increase your risk of sunburn.
 Instead, try one of these sweet blends...